• Home

 Spider

-This cartoon image of a spider was assembled from rearranged photographs of a painting, coated with polyurethane and covered with a lexan box.
+This cartoon image of a spider was assembled from rearranged photographs of photographs of a 1.2m x 1.8m (4' x 6') painting.
+The collage was coated with polyurethane and covered with a lexan box.
 An image appropriated and adapted from a larger series of works, of which, there may have been a few dozen, each roughly 8”x11”, these were visual retellings of rearrangements, rather whimsical commentary on the often amusing but of some interest (to me), method by which this animal had come to its current description and classifications.
-The series was built from a 4’x6’ painting which was on permanent display outside at the Northern Kettle Moraine Cultural Confabulary, until a time, in the spring of 2005, when high winds splintered the plexiglass overlay and torn the weathered canvas destroying the piece, entirely.
+The series was built from the original painting was on permanent display outside at the Northern Kettle Moraine Cultural Confabulary, until a time, in the spring of 2005, when high winds splintered the plexiglass overlay and torn the weathered canvas destroying the piece, entirely.

 The cartoon exists as a summary of and a departure from, these smaller impressions and visual retellings, now imbued with a character and a narrative history, of its own.